Contact + FAQs

 Private groups, couples, or events are also available in-person in NYC, so please reach out and I’d be happy to discuss further.

-Some people come for a focused series around a specific issue in which a 7-session online package often provides a meaningful arc.
-Others choose a 3- or 6-month integrative container to deepen and commit to their process, or ongoing weekly or biweekly sessions for sustained trauma healing and growth.
+Some people come for a very focused series or want to get a feel for the work, in which a 7-session online package often provides a meaningful arc.
+Others choose a 3- or 6-month integrative container to commit to their process within clear bounds to build momentum, or, most commonly, ongoing consistent sessions for sustained trauma healing and growth.

-Rather than a fixed timeline, I invite you to think of this as an unfolding.
-I offer flexible scheduling and payment options so you can align with what’s best for your journey.
+Rather than a fixed timeline, I invite you to think of this as an unfolding and commitment to the depth of your life experience.
+I offer flexible options so you can align with what’s best for you.

 FAQs — the Philosophical